Always on Voting: A Framework for Repetitive Voting on the Blockchain: Analysis

 \subsection{Mining Adversary}

-The goal of $Adv_{min}$ is to find a valid nonce $s$ that solves the Bitcoin puzzle such that $b$ in \autoref{eqn_2} is 0.
-When these two conditions are met, and the new epoch is about to start, the validator contract triggers the tally computation of votes.
-We set the difficulty for the benign VDF prover (with commercial hardware) to take 100 minutes\footnote{ We consider $A_{max}=10$, i.e., what is solved by a benign VDF prover in 10 units of time, which may be solved by $Adv_{min}$ in 1 unit.} to solve VDF($BH$).
-Based on $A_{max}$ limit, we assume $Adv_{min}$ to take at least 10 minutes to solve the VDF.
-As a result, the adversary is restricted to a maximum of 1 try (considering 10 minutes an average Bitcoin block generation time), excluding the Proof-of-Work required to solve the Bitcoin mining puzzle.
+The goal of mining adversary $Adv_{min}$ is to find a valid nonce $s$ that solves the Bitcoin puzzle such that $b$ in \autoref{eqn_2} is 0.
+When these two conditions are met, it marks the end of the current voting epoch and the validator contract triggers the tally computation of votes for the just finished epoch.
+We set the difficulty for the benign VDF prover (with commercial hardware) to take 100 minutes\footnote{ We consider $A_{max}=10$, i.e., what is solved by a benign VDF prover in 10 units of time, while in the case of $Adv_{min}$ it is in 1 unit.} to solve VDF($BH$).
+Based on $A_{max}$ limit (see Section~\ref{ssec:VDF}), we assume $Adv_{min}$ to take at least 10 minutes to solve the VDF.
+As a result, $Adv_{min}$ is restricted to a maximum of 1 try (considering 10 minutes as an average Bitcoin block creation time), excluding the Proof-of-Work required to solve the Bitcoin mining puzzle.
+During this time, another miner would have solved the Bitcoin PoW puzzle, propagated the corresponding block to the Bitcoin network, and appended it to the chain.
+The additional workload from the VDF denies a mining adversary the time required to find a suitable nonce that triggers the end of current voting epoch and send that corresponding block to the Bitcoin network for inclusion.
+In Figure~\ref{fig:model}, we reiterate that the Bitcoin Puzzle Oracle only supplies the block headers fetched from the Bitcoin network.

-However, since a Bitcoin block header (that includes nonce $s$) is generated on average once every 10 minutes and the benign VDF prover is occupied for 100 minutes, the question is --- how many VDF provers are required to prevent the block headers from queuing up, waiting for a processor to be allocated?
+However, since a Bitcoin block header is generated on average once every 10 minutes and the benign VDF prover is occupied for 100 minutes, the question is -- how many VDF provers are required to prevent the block headers from queuing up?
 We can see in \autoref{tab:vdftimeline} that VDF prover 1 runs a task for time 0-100 minutes, and she picks up the next task to run for time 100-199 minutes.
 Similarly, all other provers pick up the next task after completing the present one.
-Hence, 10 VDF provers are sufficient to prevent block headers from queuing up at the input of the VDF because $A_{max}=10$.
+Hence, 10 VDF provers are sufficient to prevent block headers from queuing up because $A_{max}=10$.